DwanevanderSluis/SEL/sellibrary/main/readme.md

 # AWS Batch

-To run on signal batch servers, from /Users/dsluis/PycharmProjects/TX-Jupiter-Notebooks/UCL_COMPGB99 run signal-experiment deploy -s . -m 12288 -c "/bin/bash ./run_on_signal.sh 1 1"
+To run on signal batch servers, from root directory run signal-experiment deploy -s . -m 12288 -c "/bin/bash ./run_on_signal.sh 1 1"

 To start an instance and drop to the comand shell